zulkarnaim618/Share-Now/README.md

 </p>

 ## Notes
-The app was build focusing on functionality.
+The app was built focusing on functionality.
 App permissions are naively implemented.
 So, it might not work with newer android versions.